Investor Relations

 DISCLAIMER – IMPORTANT

-ELECTRONIC VERSIONS OF THE INFORMATION AND MATERIALS YOU ARE SEEKING TO ACCESS, TO WHICH THIS GATEPOST GIVES ACCESS, ARE BEING MADE AVAILABLE ON THIS WEBSITE BY WANDISCO PLC (THE “COMPANY”) IN GOOD FAITH AND ARE FOR INFORMATION PURPOSES ONLY.
+ELECTRONIC VERSIONS OF THE INFORMATION AND MATERIALS YOU ARE SEEKING TO ACCESS, TO WHICH THIS GATEPOST GIVES ACCESS, ARE BEING MADE AVAILABLE ON THIS WEBSITE BY CIRATA PLC (THE “COMPANY”) IN GOOD FAITH AND ARE FOR INFORMATION PURPOSES ONLY.

 THESE MATERIALS ARE NOT DIRECTED AT OR ACCESSIBLE BY PERSONS LOCATED IN OR RESIDENT IN (OR ORGANISED OR INCORPORATED UNDER THE LAWS OF) THE UNITED STATES, THE COMMONWEALTH OF AUSTRALIA, ITS TERRITORIES AND POSSESSIONS, CANADA, JAPAN, THE REPUBLIC OF SOUTH AFRICA OR SWITZERLAND, OR ANY OTHER JURISDICTION WHERE THE EXTENSION OF AVAILABILITY OF THE MATERIALS TO WHICH YOU ARE SEEKING ACCESS WOULD BREACH ANY APPLICABLE LAW OR REGULATION.